Arthur König

-Arthur Peter König (1856 – 1901) is a German physicist specialized in optics.
+Arthur Peter König (1856–1901) was a German physicist specialized in optics.
 In 1886, he published an empirical determination of the spectral sensitivity of the human rod and cone sensors with Conrad Dietrici.

 Biography

-Born with congenital kyphosis, he devoted his short life to physiological optics. he studied in Bonn and Heidelberg, later moved to Berlin in the fall of 1879 where he studied under Hermann von Helmholtz, whose assistant he became in 1882.
-After obtaining a doctoral degree in 1882, he qualified for a professorial position in 1884.
+Born with congenital kyphosis, König devoted his short life to physiological optics. he studied in Bonn and Heidelberg, later moved to Berlin in the fall of 1879 where he studied under Hermann von Helmholtz, whose assistant he became in 1882.
+After obtaining a doctoral degree in 1882, König qualified for a professorial position in 1884.
 In 1890, he became director of the physical department of the Physiological Institute of the University of Berlin.
-In the same year he married Laura Köttgen with whom he had a son, Arthur, who became an astronomer.
+In the same year König married Laura Köttgen with whom he had a son, Arthur, who became an astronomer.
 Circulatory problems caused by his kyphosis resulted in his premature death in 1901.

 Career

-Originally working in physics, he began in 1883 to concentrate on physiological optics where he published over thirty papers, some of seminal importance.
+Originally working in physics, König began in 1883 to concentrate on physiological optics where he published over thirty papers, some of seminal importance.
 Among these are the 1886 paper (together with Conrad Dietrici) Fundamental sensations and their sensitivity in the spectrum, an empirical determination of what in fact is the spectral sensitivity of the human rod and cone sensors of vision.

 Earlier attempts at such measurements, but based on much simpler technology, had been made in 1860 by the English physicist James Clerk Maxwell (1831–1879).
 Using newly developed spectrophotometric equipment and modifications of the experimental procedure König and Dieterici published a more detailed paper in 1892, determining the "fundamental sensations" not only of subjects with normal color vision (trichromats) but also of dichromats and monochromats.

 With these measurements König provided evidence for the conjecture that the most common form of color blindness, dichromacy, is due to the absence of one cone type in the eye.
 Averaged König functions were widely used in psychophysical color stimulus calculations until new data based on a slightly different method were determined by John Guild and William David Wright in 1920s, resulting in the recommendations of standard observer data by the International Commission on Illumination (CIE, German:Commission Internationale de l'Eclairage) in 1931.